-The Idaho State University School of Nursing Bachelor of Science Completion Program for Registered Nurses (RNs) is designed to provide advanced education and expand opportunities for currently licensed registered nurses.
-Classes are taught primarily from the Pocatello campus through a hybrid-course model, integrating face to face and online formats into all courses.
-Clinical experiences can be completed in a student's geographic location within the state of Idaho.
-If you are an LPN interested in attaining your Bachelor's degree you are matriculated into the program.
+The Idaho State University School of Nursing Bachelor of Science Completion Program for Registered Nurses (RNs) is designed to provide advanced education and expand opportunities for currently licensed registered nurses and students concurrently enrolled in an Associate Degree RN program.
+Classes are taught online and one clinical course is required, which can be completed in the student's community of residence.

 The Bachelor of Science in Nursing Completion program provides learning opportunities for students to prepare them for the role of the professional nurse in today's complex health care system.